LEO0331/circles-app/README.md

 ### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.

 ### `npm install`